The 10 Best

 Hotel des Arts Social Club Rooftop Bar

-No visit to Ho Chi Minh City is complete without soaking in the view from a rooftop bar, and the Sofitel’s MGallery Hotel des Arts Social Club is the best of the best.
+No visit to Ho Chi Minh City is complete without soaking in the view from a rooftop bar, and Sofitel’s MGallery Hotel des Arts Social Club is the best of the best.
 Standing high above District 1, there’s no better spot to watch the city’s skyline put on a glittering light show.
 Grab a couch, dip your feet in the pool, and mingle with Saigon’s elite as the city sparkles all around you.

 Want more expert insight?
 Experience Designer Nathan Lane has been named a Condé Nast Top Travel Expert for Vietnam three years in a row.
 He’d love to bring your travel dreams to life.